meanna/Apron-Traffic-Simulation/README.md

 # Apron Traffic Simulation

-This is group project for a software development class
+This is group project for a software development course at my university
-- I was responsible to implement the behavior tree
+- I was responsible for implementing the behavior tree

 # Project Description